 High in proteins, vitamins, and minerals.
-Helps with reduction of mucous on membranes, low blood pressure, kidney function, arthritis, muscle weakness.
+Nettle helps with reduction of mucous on membranes, low blood pressure, kidney function, arthritis, muscle weakness.
 Has a superior reputation for getting patients off dialysis.
-Actually, quite an effective herb with a long-standing reputation in the herbal community, and is now and has been the go-to herb when nothing else works.
+Actually, nettle is quite an effective herb with a long-standing reputation in the herbal community, and is now and has been the go-to herb when nothing else works.

 Low blood pressure, mouth sores, mucus, bronchitis, asthma, diarrhea, dysentery, swelling of kidneys, edema, eczema, inactive kidneys, inflammation of the bladder, impotence, excessive menstruation, anemia during pregnancy, lack of milk production during lactation, muscle atrophy, arthritis, gout, hypothyroid, skin burns, hives, bites, stings, deer fly bites.